mathematicalthinking/vmt/README.md

 ## TODO

 ### General
-1. Loading screens for when the user should not be clicking around 1.
+1. ~~Loading screens for when the user should not be clicking around~~
+1. Make ContentBox's content collapsible (to allow more room for workspace)
 ### Chat
 1. Make chat scroll to bottom by default
 1. make message components & style it up
 1. Dynamic styling for users own messages vs incoming

 ## Bugs
-1. We need to disable all buttons related replaying and interacting with the room until the ggbClient is loaded.
+1. ~~We need to disable all buttons related replaying and interacting with the room until the ggbClient is loaded.~~
+1. Navigating around the room (i.e. from replayer to enter-room is buggy and bad UX) enter room should change to exit room upon entering --> upon replaying it should say

 ## Ideas for further Development
 ### Ideas for the replayer